POST 54 HISTORY

-A meeting of the American War Veterans was held at Armory l for the purpose of electing permanent officers.
+The local post of the American Legion was organized June 18, 1919 at a meeting held at the ols Armory located in the 100 block of W 2nd St. for the purpose of electing permanent officers.

 Motion carried that the secretary be instructed to cast a unanimous ballot for members of the above committees as submitted by the nominating committee.

 Motion carried that Capt.
 John Kohl be declared elected Chaplain.

 Motion Carried that Sgt.
 Irwin Wendt be declared elected Sergeant at Arms.